 Another factor is the need to file a translation when applying for the Unitary Patent, after the grant and limited to the transitional period.

-Furthermore, after grant, the Unitary Patent will be subject to a single maintenance fee comparable to the sum of the national maintenance fees payable in Germany, France, the Netherlands, and Great Britain.
+Furthermore, after grant, the Unitary Patent will be subject to a single renewal fee comparable to the sum of the national renewal fees payable in Germany, France, the Netherlands, and Great Britain.

-- The possibility to file a single request for all EU Member States participating in the EU Patent Package, bearing in mind that in the initial transitional period not all states may be available or covered.
+- The possibility to file a single request for all EU Member States participating in the EU Patent Package.

 - The possibility of obtaining extended protection without the need to prepare translations (when fully operational), which is countered by the risk that, in an infringement case at the UPC, this may alleviate the damage count for some parties (SMEs, ...) who are unable to understand the language in which the patent was granted.